Skip to content

 Another “zombie drug” instance is the “Skin Rotting Zombie Drug” or Krokodil.
 The medication in question is a self-made mixture containing codeine, iodine, and other compounds, and it has a strong potential for addiction.
 The medical term for Krokodil is desomorphine, which induces significant tissue damage leading to necrosis and bone exposure.
 A zombie-like countenance frequently characterizes the individuals who utilize Krokodil because of the disfiguration of their visages and physiques.

-Tranquilizers or sedatives may be classified as “the zombie drugs” if used inappropriately.
-The excessive utilization or misuse of these medications may result in severe somnolence and apathy, culminating in total physiological and psychological collapse.
-Patients may exhibit a trance-like or “zombie” state due to impaired mobility and communication abilities.
+Tranquilizers or sedatives are associated with “the zombie drugs” label when misused.
+Excessive abuse of these medications may result in severe drowsiness and apathy, culminating in total physiological and psychological collapse.
+Due to impaired mobility and communication abilities, patients or drug zombies may exhibit a trance-like or “zombie” state.

-It is imperative to acknowledge that the impacts of these “zombie drugs” may differ from individual to individual.
-Their utilization can result in grave medical ramifications, such as addiction, organ impairment, and fatality.
+The effects of the zombie drugs Xylazine and Krokodil may differ from individual to individual.
+Their use can result in grave medical ramifications, such as addiction, organ impairment, and fatality.
 It is imperative to abstain from these medications entirely and promptly seek assistance if you or someone you know is grappling with substance abuse.
+The We Level Up addiction center hotline is staffed 24 hours and can answer your questions about the zombie drug effects and treatment options.

 Tranq Zombie Drug (New Zombie Drug 2023)